Home/Blog Center/Security System

 92% of opportunistic attacks target solo pedestrians in deserted zones.
 Rideshares cut risk by 76% with GPS-tracked drivers and in-app emergency buttons.
 Before entering, match the license plate and driver photo.
 Share live trip status with contacts, and sit directly behind the driver for safety.

+So, is Savannah safe?
+Yes, so long as you are on high alert and take the practical advice.
 For residents, true security extends beyond awareness.
 In a city where property crime dominates, robust home protection becomes essential.
 The eufy ExpertSecure System E10 delivers defense through AI-powered 24/7 monitoring that detects intrusions, fires, floods, and even package theft in real time.
 This isn't mere technology; it's a tailored shield against Savannah's top risks.

 Which Areas in Savannah Should Tourists Avoid?